 Smoke detectors are required by law so check your local fire safety regulations and stay in compliance.
 Carbon monoxide detectors are must-haves for homes with fuel-burning appliances.
 CO can make its way into the home from the garage, too.
 Live worry-free.
 Save when you buy in bulk, we offer multipacks at a great value.

 Carbon monoxide detectors use sensors to detect CO in your home.
 You can't see, taste or smell carbon monoxide but it can make you sick, and can even be fatal without you knowing.
 Fresh air, air conditioning, ceiling fans, screen doors and open windows can prevent CO build up in your home.
 It can come from several sources in the home– a blocked chimney or a dryer-bent clog.
 A carbon monoxide detector will sound the alarm when it detects the presence of the poisonous gas.
 A furnace crack, dryer vent clog or a blocked chimney can all produce carbon monoxide.
 CO detectors should be installed on each level of the house, including the basement, and near attached garages.
 Take a portable carbon monoxide detector with you on your travels to be safe on the road.
 Don’t forget to protect yourself against natural gas.
 Use a natural gas detector to locate leaks and to ensure proper gas line installation.

-You should also have fire extinguishers on each level of your home for fire protection.
+Keep a fire extinguisher on each level of your home.
+Remember, they are not meant to put out the fire in your home; the idea is to get you out quickly and without harm.
+A 5lb fire extinguisher is lightweight enough for anyone to manage.
 Every home fire extinguisher is labeled A, B, or C, which tells you the types of fires the extinguisher is effective against.
-A is ordinary combustibles like wood, paper, and cloth; B is flammable liquids, such as gasoline or cooking oil; and C is live electricity.
+A is ordinary combustibles like wood, paper, and cloth; B is flammable liquids, such as gasoline or cooking oil; and C is for live electricity.